 Indianapolis Marion County assistance programs.

-Below you will find where to turn to in Indianapolis for aid.
-Get help with bills, housing expenses, foreclosure and mortgage assistance, and much more.
+Below you will find where to turn to in Indianapolis for financial aid and other social services.
+Get help with bills, housing expenses including rent, foreclosure and mortgage assistance, and much more.
+There are both emergency funds as well as long term services to stabilize the Marion County family.

 Get housing and funds for rent assistance